Article hero image

 By providing your email, you are consenting to receive communications from Wealthsimple Media Inc. Visit our Privacy Policy for more info, or contact us at privacy@wealthsimple.com or 80 Spadina Ave., Toronto, ON.

 The Canada training credit (CTC), introduced in 2019, provides support for Canadians to learn new job skills.
 In order to qualify, workers must have been between the ages of 26 and 65 at the end of 2020, and meet certain criteria.
-If you qualify, you’ll accumulate $250 a year of tax credits every year until they reach the maximum $5,000.
-(You don’t have to keep track of this balance yourself, the info will be in your Notice of Assessment and your CRA My Account.
+If you qualify, you’ll accumulate $250 a year of tax credits every year, up to a maximum of $5,000.
+(You don’t have to keep track of this balance yourself; the info will be in your Notice of Assessment and your CRA My Account.
 You can claim up to half the cost of the courses for a given year or your accumulated CTC limit on your Notice of Assessment, whichever is less.
-If you’re using Wealthsimple Tax, just enter the Canada training credit amount from your Notice of Assessment when prompted and the software will take care of the math.

 5. I started driving for Skip The Dishes/Uber/Lyft.
-How do I report my income and expenses in Wealthsimple Tax?
+How do I report my income and expenses?

 6. Since cannabis is legal, can I claim it as a medical expense on my tax return?

 Getting paid by the government to smoke weed?
-A dorm-room fantasy of ten years ago is (if the cannabis is medically prescribed) now a reality.
-While cannabis is legal, in order to claim it as a medical expense, a few criteria have to be met, as set out here by the CRA.
+A dorm-room fantasy of ten years ago is now a reality — if the cannabis is medically prescribed.
+While cannabis is legal, in order to claim it as a medical expense, a few criteria have to be met, as set out by the CRA.
 You must have a medical document as defined in the Cannabis Regulations, be registered as a client or holder of a licence for sale, and make your cannabis purchases from that licence holder.

 Recommended for you